Peace News: 1970 to 2014

 In 1971 it added to its masthead the words "for nonviolent revolution".
 In 1974, the paper moved its main office to Nottingham, where it remained until 1990.

 In 1978, one worker at Housmans was injured after a bomb was sent to the Peace News offices, (allegedly by the neo-Nazi organisation Column 88) as part of a series of attacks on left-wing organisations (similar attacks were made on the Socialist Workers Party and Anti-Nazi League offices before this occurred).

 Peace News suspended publication at the end of 1987, intending to relaunch after a period of rethinking and planning.
 In May 1989 the paper resumed publication, but quickly ran into financial difficulties.
 In 1990 it became linked to War Resisters' International and was co-published as a monthly until 1999, then as a quarterly with a British-orientated Nonviolent Action published in the intervening months.
 Peace News came out strongly against the Iraq War while at the same time condemning Saddam Hussein.
 In 2005, Peace News resumed monthly publication, as an independent British publication and in a tabloid format.

 In June 2014, Peace News ran an article calling for a "Yes" vote in the Scottish independence referendum.

-2015–present
+2015–2024

 In the 2015 United Kingdom general election, Peace News endorsed voting Green as "the default position for folk who’re willing to vote at all – unless you’ve got a sitting left-wing Labour MP like John McDonnell.

 Tony Benn described Peace News as "a paper that gives us hope...(it) should be widely read".

 In the 2019 United Kingdom general election, Peace News endorsed voting Green, Labour or Plaid Cymru.

-Peace News continues to be published in tabloid size print media and as a website by Peace News Ltd. It describes its editorial objectives as: to support and connect nonviolent and anti-militarist movements; provide a forum for such movements to develop common perspectives; take up issues suitable for campaigning; promote nonviolent, antimilitarist and pacifist analyses and strategies; stimulate thinking about the revolutionary implications of nonviolence.
-It is currently edited by Milan Rai and Emily Johns.
+Peace News continues to be published in tabloid-size print media and as a website by Peace News Ltd. It describes its editorial objectives as: to support and connect nonviolent and anti-militarist movements; provide a forum for such movements to develop common perspectives; take up issues suitable for campaigning; promote nonviolent, antimilitarist and pacifist analyses and strategies; stimulate thinking about the revolutionary implications of nonviolence.
+It was edited by Milan Rai and Emily Johns.

+In September 2024, it was announced by the resigning editors that Peace News magazine had been closed.
+This “closure” was due to a dispute between the Peace News staff and the Peace News board of trustees, that had ended with the mass resignation of the magazine's staff.